 Securing the Right Level of Care After Discharge

-Matching the level of care to your patient's needs after discharge is critical to lowering readmissions.
+For this reason, care planning is crucial to ensure patients fully recover after discharge, and matching the appropriate level of care to your patients’ needs is critical to lowering readmissions.

 Determine the Right Level of Care